LannySam/EDA-IN-SQL/README.md

 	SUM(Convert(bigint, vac.new_vaccinations)) OVER (Partition by dea.location Order by dea.location, dea.date) AS sum_daily_new_vaccinations
   FROM PortfolioProject..CovidDeath dea
   JOIN PortfolioProject..CovidVaccination vac
-	on dea.location = vac.location
+	ON dea.location = vac.location
-	and dea.date = vac.date
+	AND dea.date = vac.date
-  WHERE dea.continent = = 'Africa'
+  WHERE dea.continent = 'Africa'
   ORDER BY 2,3
   ```
 - Using CTE to calculate vaccination percent to Population